planetis-m/eminim/README.md

 - Custom pragmas are not supported.
 Unless `hasCustomPragma` improves, this feature won't be added.

 ## Acknowledgements
-- Thanks @krux02 for his review and valuable feedback.
+- Thanks to @krux02 for his review and valuable feedback.
 This rewrite wouldn't be possible without his work on `json.to`.